0xDACC/2022-Mitre/bootloader/README.md

 ## Boot
 1. Negotiate with the host to enter boot mode
-2. Copy the encrypted flash to the boot section of RAM
+2. Copy the encrypted flash to RAM
-3. Decrypt the boot section of ram
+3. Decrypt this section of RAM
    *If the authentication password is invalid or not present then the bootloader rejects the boot*
+4. Move data to Boot section of RAM
-4. Write the release message over uart
+5. Write the release message over uart
-5. Boot the firmware
+6. Boot the firmware